 When reported situations are considered to be a threat to students or staff, either due to the seriousness of the activity or immediacy, a timely warning will be communicated to all faculty, staff and students via eMO and/or through the campus portal and/or through our Emergency Alert System, and/or through campus mailboxes with appropriate staff follow-up.
-Timely warnings are issued by the Vice President for Student Development or the Director of Campus Safety and Security.
+Timely warnings are issued by the Director of Campus Life or the Director of Campus Safety and Security.